Skip to content

 0Success

-1Connection error
+1Connection / network error

-2File/directory not found
+2File / directory not found

 3Permission denied

-4Transfer error
+4Transfer failed

-5Configuration error
+5Configuration / usage error

 6Authentication failure

-7Operation not supported
+7Operation not supported by protocol

 8Timeout